Last updated on March 8 2023

 - 🏆 List of 2021 Winners 🏆: acccalgary.ca/2021-photo-competition-winners

 We do this every year and every year we get more and more submissions of amazing awesome cool pictures of everyone out there enjoying our wilderness.
-We are inviting all you amateur photographers to enter as many digital pictures to our 2017 ACC Calgary Photo Contest as you would like.
-The contest is open to all Calgary Section members so start sending in those amazing skiing, climbing and dudes on the side of the trail/road peeing pictures (man we had a lot of those last year).
+We are inviting all you amateur photographers to enter as many digital pictures to our 2018 ACC Calgary Photo Contest as you would like.
+The contest is open to all Calgary Section members so start sending in those amazing skiing, climbing and what-have-you pictures of the great alpine outdoors.
+Please read the rules outlined below.
 Once again this year’s winners will be shown off at the Christmas party.
 Though our new venue does not allow potluck dinner to be served, there is a restaurant and bar available.
 More details are being investigated, possibility of a buffet for example.
 This is one of the best attended events on our Section calendar and every year we have hundreds of great pictures and great times looking through them.
 Dinner and show will be at the Christmas Party, dinner will be self-funded and will start at 6:00 p.m. on Tuesday December 18th the show will start at 7:30.

 Please review the entry rules carefully; paying particular attention to the “how to get the pictures to us” part.
 Basically we ask that all submissions be emailed in a full resolution jpeg or similar digital format.
 Please email each category you are entering separately and include the category in the subject line of the email.
 Also, all photos submitted must follow the “PhotographersName_PhotoTitle_Category” naming convention (see categories detailed below).
 Entries can be sent to firstname.lastname@example.org,

 Please review the rules below before you send in anything.
 Once you send it in we have to assume you have read and agree with our terms and conditions.